Biological Spills

 2. In case of aerosols, hold your breath and quickly leave the lab.
 Close the door and post a warning sign.
 Allow aerosols to settle for at least 30 minutes.

-6. Cover the spill area with paper towels or absorbent material
+6. Cover the spill area with paper towels or other suitable absorbent material.

-7. Pour disinfectant from the outside toward the centre of the spill.
-Allow the disinfectant to act for 20-30 minutes.
-If using bleach, mix FRESH dilution to give required % of sodium hypochlorite – usually 1%
+7. Apply an appropriate disinfectant, working from the outer edge toward the centre of the spill.
+Allow a contact time of 20–30 minutes.
+If using bleach, prepare a fresh dilution to achieve the required final concentration of sodium hypochlorite (typically ~1% once applied to the spill).

 12. Properly dispose of materials in biohazard containers (mark containers “spill cleanup – contains {name of disinfectant}”